agilecrm/rest-api/README.md

 ```

 ###Response - Statuses:
-- Status 200: Note added successfully and return the newly created note as JSON in response.
+- Status 200: Note added successfully and it returns the newly created note as JSON in response.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format